Oh-RAM! One and a Half Round Atomic Memory: Abstract

 \section{Abstract}

-Emulating atomic read/write shared objects in a message-passing system is a fundamental problem in distributed computing.
-Considering that network communication is the most expensive resource, efficiency is measured first of all in terms of the communication needed to implement read and write operations.
-It is well known that two communication round-trip phases involving in total four message exchanges are sufficient to implemented atomic operations. {It is also known that under certain constraints on the number of readers with respect to the numbers of replica servers and failures it is possible to implement single-writer atomic objects such that each operation involves one round-trip phase, or two message exchanges.}
+Implementing atomic read/write shared objects in a message-passing system is an important problem in distributed computing.
+Considering that communication is the most expensive resource, efficiency of read and write operations is assessed primarily in terms of the needed communication and the associated latency.
+The seminal result of Attiya, Bar-Noy, and Dolev established that two communication round-trip phases involving in total \emph{four} message exchanges are sufficient to implement atomic operations when a majority of processors are correct.
+Subsequently it was shown by Dutta et al. that one round involving \emph{two} communication exchanges is sufficient as long as the system adheres to certain constraints with respect to crashes on the number of readers and writers in the system.
+It was also observed that three message exchanges are sufficient in some settings.

-In this work we present a comprehensive treatment of the question on when and how it is possible to implement atomic memory where read and write operations complete in three message exchanges, i.e., we aim for \emph{One and half Round Atomic Memory}, hence the name Oh-RAM!
-We present algorithms that allow operations to complete in three communication exchanges without imposing any constraints on the number of readers and writers.
-Specifically, we present an atomic memory implementation for the \emph{single-writer/multiple-reader} (SWMR) setting, where reads complete in \emph{three} communication exchanges and writes complete in \emph{two} exchanges.
-We pose the question of whether it is possible to implement \emph{multiple-writer/multiple-reader} (MWMR) memory where operations complete in at most three communication exchanges.
-We answer this question in the negative by showing that an atomic memory implementation is impossible if both read and write operations take \emph{three} communication exchanges.
-Motivated by this impossibility result, we provide a MWMR atomic memory implementation where reads involve \emph{three} and writes involve \emph{four} communication exchanges.
-In light of our impossibility result these algorithms are optimal in terms of the number of communication exchanges.
-We rigorously reason about the correctness of the algorithms.
+This work explores the possibility of devising algorithms where operations are able to complete in \emph{three} communication exchanges without imposing constraints on the number of participants, i.e., the aim is \emph{One and half Round Atomic Memory}, hence the name \oram{}!
+A recent result by Hadjistasi et al. suggests that three-exchange implementations are \emph{impossible} in the MWMR (multi-writer/multi-reader) setting.
+This paper shows that this is achievable in the SWMR (single-writer/multi-reader) setting and also achievable for read operations in the MWMR setting by ``sacrificing'' the performance of write operations.
+In particular, we present an atomic SWMR memory implementation, where reads complete in \emph{three} and writes complete in \emph{two} communication exchanges.
+Next, we provide an atomic MWMR memory implementation, where reads involve \emph{three} and writes involve \emph{four} communication exchanges.
+In light of the impossibility result these algorithms are optimal in terms of the number of communication exchanges.
+Both algorithms are then refined to allow some reads to complete in just \emph{two} communication exchanges.
+To evaluate these algorithms we use the NS3 simulator and compare their performance in terms of operation latency.
+The algorithms are evaluated with different topologies and operation loads.